Fractonic solids: Fracton holography

-\paragraph{Fracton holography}---Fractons have thus far been theoretically realised in a variety of lattice spin models with exotic interactions.
+Fractons have thus far been theoretically realised in a variety of lattice spin models with exotic interactions.
 However, such models typically feature UV/IR mixing and it is unclear whether there exists an unambiguous renormalisation group prescription that may be used for a bottom-up derivation of their low-energy effective descriptions; see~\cite{Gorantla:2021bda}.
 It will be interesting to investigate whether the crystal-multipole-invariant theories discussed here fare any better.
 That said, since crystal-multipole symmetries can be made consistent with relativity, and can be consistently coupled to gravity, they open up an alternate possibility of using holography or the AdS/CFT correspondence for modelling fractons.
+We note that a holographic model for subdiffusion in the probe limit, i.e. without dynamical gravity in the bulk, has appeared previously in~\cite{Ganesan:2020wvm}.

-The simplest such holographic model can be obtained by extending the holographic model for charged viscoelasticity studied in~\cite{Andrade:2013gsa, Armas:2020bmo} to include crystal-dipole gauge fields in the bulk, i.e.
+The simplest holographic model combining gravitational and fracton dynamics can be obtained by extending the charged massive gravity model~\cite{Baggioli:2014roa, Alberte:2015isw, Baggioli:2022pyb} to include crystal-dipole gauge fields, i.e.